sashankrayapudi/connect-four/README.md

 # Connect Four
 Forget red and yellow, play Connect 4 with your favorite colors!!!
-Simply use the color input palette and click 'Update Token Color' to see the change take effect.
+Simply use the color palette to choose colors and click 'Update Token Color' to see the change take effect.

 # Screenshot